atulao/salt-pepper-ketchup/README.md

 - **Personalized Recommendations:** The platform tailors event and resource suggestions based on the student's interests, major, and campus habits.
 - **Smart Filtering:** Dynamic category filters for free food, academic events, social gatherings, and career opportunities.
 - **Voice Search Capability:** Students can use voice commands to find events and resources.
-- **Commuter/Resident Modes:** Toggle between different modes to optimize recommendations based on your campus lifestyle:
+- **Commuter/Resident Modes:** Toggle between different modes to optimize recommendations based on your campus lifestyle.
-  - **Commuter Mode:** Prioritizes daytime events, events with food, and events specifically for commuters
-  - **Resident Mode:** Provides a focused view of residence hall events and activities
+- **Campus Building Directory:** Interactive map and building information to help students navigate the campus.

 ## Technical Stack

-- **Frontend:** Next.js 15+ with TypeScript and Tailwind CSS 4
+- **Frontend:** Next.js 15+ with React 19 and TypeScript
+- **Styling:** Tailwind CSS 4 with dark mode support
 - **UI Components:** Lucide React for icons and visual elements
+- **Maps Integration:** MapBox for static maps of campus buildings
 - **API:** RESTful endpoints for search, suggestions, and user preferences
-- **Natural Language Processing:** Custom NLP utilities for query intent detection
-- **Live Data Integration:** Integration with NJIT Campus Labs API for real event data

 ## Project Architecture